wp-plugins/featured-galleries/readme.txt

 2. Metabox with images selected and added.

 == Changelog ==

+= 1.0.1 =

+* Minor update, fixed a CSS bug where buttons were incorrectly small on mobile (< 783px) screens.

 = 1.0.0 =
 * First public version.
 Added support for WP's Preview Changes functionality.
 Accomplished this be using two pieces of metadata.